vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-app.md

 - Information about the deployment process.

 To proceed with the following steps, you will be using the [VTEX IO](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-what-is-vtex-io) development platform.
-[block:callout]
-{
-  "type": "warning",
-  "body": "If you are implementing a new payment method in your Payment App, please contact the [VTEX Support Team](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support) to add it to the VTEX backend."
+> ⚠️ If you are implementing a new payment method in your Payment App, please contact the [VTEX Support Team](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support) to add it to the VTEX backend.
-}
-[/block]

 ### Step 1: Setting up the development environment